Reggae

 Reggae (/ˈrɛgeɪ/) is a music genre that originated in Jamaica in the late 1960s.
 The term also refers to the modern popular music of Jamaica and its diaspora.
-The 1968 single by Toots and the Maytals "Do the Reggay" was the first popular song to use the word reggae, effectively naming the genre and introducing it to a global audience.
+The 1968 single by Toots and the Maytals titled "Do the Reggay" was the first popular song to use the word reggae, effectively naming the genre and introducing it to a global audience.

 Origins and influences

 Reggae developed from earlier Jamaican genres including mento, ska, and rocksteady, and is rooted in traditional drumming styles such as Kumina, Pukkumina, Revival Zion, Nyabinghi, and burru.
-It incorporates elements of rhythm and blues, jazz, calypso, mento (a rural folk form that served as dance music and an alternative to church singing), and traditional African folk rhythms.
+It incorporates elements of rhythm and blues, jazz, mento (a rural folk form that served as dance music and an alternative to church singing, which was conflated with calypso by the 1950s), and traditional African folk rhythms.

 Musical characteristics

 Reggae is distinguished by a slower tempo than ska or rocksteady, a strong emphasis on the downbeat in the drum and bass, and short, staccato guitar or piano chords on the offbeat.
 The bass guitar plays a central role, with a thick, heavy tone and the high frequencies reduced to accentuate the low end.
 Call-and-response patterns are common, and the rhythm section often uses the bass as a percussion instrument, a feature carried over from rocksteady.
 Notable rhythm players include Jackie Jackson, Carlton Barrett, Lloyd Brevett, Paul Douglas, Lloyd Knibb, Winston Grennan, Sly Dunbar, and Anthony "Benbow" Creary.

 Vocals are often delivered in Jamaican Patois, Jamaican English, or Iyaric.
 Lyrical themes range from political and social commentary to religion, love, and leisure activities.